-V. Passing/ Failing exams
+V. Passing/ failing assessment

-§ 18 Passing/ Failing exams
+§ 18 Passing/ failing exams

-(1) A piece of assessed work passes if it is given the grade of 4 (sufficient); a final exam in a module comprising several graded components passes if the module grade is at least 4 (sufficient).
-The Master's examination and any oral exam which may be required at the end of the Master's degree studies, an oral exam on the contents of the Master's thesis and any final colloquium which may be required as part of the thesis process pass if they are given the grade of 4 (sufficient); each of these pieces of assessed work must pass.
+(1) A piece of assessed work passes if it is given the grade of 4 (sufficient); a final exam in a module comprising several graded components passes if the module grade is at least 4 (sufficient) and each component has been graded at least 4 (sufficient).
+The Master's examination and any oral exam which may be required at the end of the Master's degree studies, oral exam on the contents of the Master's thesis and any final colloquium which may be required as part of the thesis process pass if they are given the grade of 4 (sufficient) or better; each of these pieces of assessed work must pass.

-(2) If the candidate fails a piece of assessed coursework or the Master's thesis, the head of the examination board communicates this to him/her, including information on the right to appeal and on whether and to what extent the assessment may be repeated.
+(2) If the candidate fails a piece of module-specific assessment or the Master's thesis, the head of the examination board provides him/her with confirmation of this, including information on the right to appeal and on whether, and to what extent, the assessment may be repeated.
 Apart from cases of failure in the Master's examination, notification of assessment results may be announced in other ways.
-For any oral exam which may be required at the end of the Master's degree studies, an oral exam on the contents of the Master's thesis and any final colloquium which may be required as part of the thesis process, the provisions set out respectively in 1(1) and (2) and in 2 apply accordingly.
+For any oral exam which may be required at the end of the Master's degree studies, oral exam on the contents of the Master's thesis and any final colloquium which may be required as part of the thesis process, the provisions for the Master's thesis set out in (1) and (2) apply accordingly.

-(3) If a candidate fails a piece of assessed work with no option to re-sit, he/she may apply for a certificate detailing the assessed and (where appropriate) non-assessed coursework he/she has completed along with the grades given as well as the pieces of assessment not achieved, and showing that the candidate did not pass.
-The application must be accompanied by appropriate documentation and proof that the candidate's enrollment has been terminated.
-This still applies when the candidate's right to be examined has expired.
+(3) If a candidate fails a piece of module-specific assessment with no option to repeat, he/she may apply for a certificate detailing the assessed and (where applicable) non-assessed coursework he/she has completed along with the grades given as well as the pieces of assessment not achieved, and showing that the candidate did not pass; the application must be accompanied by appropriate documentation and proof that the candidate's enrollment has been terminated.
+This also applies when the candidate's right to be examined has expired because the deadline has passed for completing the work required.

-(4) If assessed coursework from other study programs is credited, the provisions of the relevant other degree program apply to the passing and failing of that coursework.
+(4) If assessed coursework from other degree programs is credited, the provisions of the relevant other degree program apply to the passing or failing of the coursework.

 VI.
-Repetition of a failed exam
+Repetition of failed assessment

-§ 19 Repetition of course-related assessed work
+§ 19 Repetition of module-specific assessment

-(1) Subject-related assessment which results in a fail or which is considered a fail may be repeated twice.
-Registration according to § 11 (1) is considered to be conditional registration for the corresponding repeat exam.
-In a repeat exam, only assessment given a grade lower than "sufficient" (4.0) in the first exam may be repeated; the grades given for the other pieces of assessment in the first exam are taken into account in the calculation of the grade.
+(1) Module-specific assessment which results in a fail or which is considered a fail may be repeated twice.
+Registration according to § 11 (1) is considered to be conditional registration for the corresponding repeat.
+In a repeat assessment, only work given a grade lower than "sufficient" (4.0) in the first attempt may be repeated; the grades given for the other pieces of assessment in the first attempt are taken into account in the calculation of the grade

-(2) The repeat exam must be taken in the semester following the fail in the first exam, or at the latest in the semester after that; it is usually conducted within the time and content framework of the scheduled regular exams.
-Failure to re-sit a failed exam will result in a grade of "insufficient" (5.0) unless the failure to re-sit was not the fault of the student.
+(2) A repeat exam must be taken - in observance of any deadlines set out in the exam regulations for the Master's examination - in the semester following the fail in the first exam or, at the latest, in the semester after that; it is usually conducted within the time and content framework of the scheduled regular exams.
+Failure to repeat a failed exam will result in a grade of "insufficient" (5.0) unless the failure to repeat was not the fault of the student.